 What a lot of MBA job seekers don’t take into consideration is the importance of a solid LinkedIn profile.
 It’s just one more piece of the job search.

-- Your name, photo and headline are the only things that show up in search results.
+- Your name, photo and headline are the only parts of your profile that show up in search results.

 - LinkedIn’s new algorithm relies heavily on your headline and this determines where your profile ranks within LinkedIn search results.